 A one-hour docent (volunteer educator) tour of any of the Museum’s exhibits (excluding the Children’s Discovery Center and some changing exhibits) with a reservation.
 Make your reservation at least three weeks prior to your visit.

-Angie Hewitt Weikert, Education Director of Early and Elementary Programs, conducted internal research project in 2010 as a capstone project for the completion of a Master of Science in Science Education.
+Angie Hewitt Weikert, Education & Public Programs Director, conducted internal research project in 2010 as a capstone project for the completion of a Master of Science in Science Education.
 This project, “The Effects of Self Tours on School Groups in the Dinosaurs under the Big Sky Science Exhibit at the Museum of the Rockies,” revealed the importance of using activities to enhance learning during self tour times.
 MOR has extensive resources

 available to assist with self-guided tours.